Ali-Sher-71/Kafka71/README.md

 - 👋 Hi, I’m @Kafka71
-- 👀 I’m interested in Machine Learningn and Data Science
+- 👀 interested
-- 🌱 I’m currently learning Machine Learning and Web Development
+- 🌱 learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me alisherghumman5@gmail.com